mebobby2/book-ms/resources/README.md

 6. To test: curl http://swarm-master/api/v1/books  | jq '.'

 Before that: Success!
 But figure out why books-ms can't connect to mongodb.
-Can connect to mongodb if set up the service manually, but doesnt seem to work when automated through the jenkins scipts
+Can connect to mongodb if set up the service manually, but doesnt seem to work when automated through the jenkins scipts.
+Looks like the books-ms-db container is not added into the virtual network.
+It is added when the service is ran from swarm-master, but not when its ran from cd vm.